 - Web: Click here

-The Marion Union Station sees more than 100 trains pass by every day.
+The Marion Union Station built in 1902 now serves as a museum and train watching spot where more than 100 trains pass by every day.
 The museum showcases an impressive collection of memorabilia and the AC Tower, which was once the main switching facility for the Erie Railroad Marion Division.
 The unusual nature of the station is the fact that it is located between two diamond cross-overs.

-Admission to the Medina Toy and Train Museum is free.
+Admission to the Medina Toy and Train Museum is free (donations appreciated).

 - Web: www.ormandys.com/index.htm